 Are you a current student organization officer?
 This page will give you information to successfully run your group and includes information on university policy.

-Being a student organization officer gives you the opportunity to practice your leaderships skills and learn new ones while directing an awesome group of students with a common purpose.
+Being a student organization officer gives you the opportunity to practice your leadership skills and learn new ones while directing an awesome group of students with a common purpose.
 Leadership, teamwork, and critical thinking/problem-solving are all part of an officer’s job.
-They’re also among the competencies identified by the National Association of Colleges and Employers (NACE) as ones employers are seeking, giving you a leg up on the competition.
-Check out our leadership resources to prep for your role and grow your skills.